42navalkrinzhaslattt/AgentStageFramework/game/API.md

 Notes:
 - Requires an active turn (start + new-round first)
-- If Flux fails or no Theta token, falls back to Google Imagen and returns a data:image/...;base64,...
-URL
+- If Flux fails or no Theta token, falls back to Google Gemini image generation and returns a data:image/...;base64,...
+URL.

 ---